The Search Landscape Has Changed

 That path is being rewired.
-Today, an increasing share of commercial searches — particularly complex, research-oriented queries — are answered not by a ranked list of websites, butby AI-generated responses from platforms like ChatGPT, Perplexity, Google's AI Overviews, and Microsoft Copilot.
+Today, an increasing share of commercial searches are answered not by a ranked list of websites, butby AI-generated responses from platforms like ChatGPT, Perplexity, Google's AI Overviews, and Microsoft Copilot.
 The buyer reads a synthesized answer, oftenwithout clicking through to any website at all.
 And if your brand is not citedin that answer, you do not exist in that buyer's consideration set.

 Understanding AEO and GEO: What They Are and How They Differ